pratikvora99/model-free-rl-with-random-features/README.md

 # Introduction

-As a part of the course project, we implemented the paper titled "*Model-free Reinforcement Learning that Transfers using Random Features*" [@paper].
+As a part of the course project, we implemented the paper titled "*Model-free Reinforcement Learning that Transfers using Random Features*".
 We experimented the proposed algorithm in certain environments using *OpenAI Gym* and *MuJoCo* simulator.

 The paper proposes a new approach to reinforcement learning (RL) that combines the benefits of model-free and model-based RL algorithms.
 The authors introduce a method for transferring behaviors across tasks with different reward functions by using model-free RL with randomly sampled features as reward to implicitly model long-horizon environment dynamics.
 They demonstrate that this approach enables quick adaptation to problems with new reward functions, while scaling to problems with high dimensional observations and long horizons.
 The paper provides theoretical justifications for the methodology and presents experimental results demonstrating its effectiveness in solving RL problems.
 Overall, the paper presents a promising new approach to RL that has potential for real-world applications.